 As a new dentist, your time is more limited, and you may have more than one patient.
 In the beginning, time management can be a challenge.
 It is a good idea to take lessons from others that have been doing it longer and to find ways that will help improve your efficiency.

 As you begin to adjust to life outside of dental school, you will soon find that you will encounter those that don’t have as patience for your inexperience.
-While it is not easy to accept criticism and assessments of your work, do not take this feedback to heart.
+While accepting criticism and assessments of your work is difficult, do not take this feedback to heart.
 Instead, learn what you can from it.
 Like most new employees in any career, when you start something new, no matter the training, it generally takes a few months to get comfortable in the role.
-As you continue to improve your craft and patient care, the criticism will lessen, and long term will not be an accurate reflection of your ability.
+As you continue to improve your craft and patient care, the criticism will lessen, and the long term will not be an accurate reflection of your ability.

 Finishing and graduating from dental school is a considerable achievement, but the learning doesn’t stop there.
 You have a strong foundation, but it is almost impossible to have learned or experience every situation you may encounter with a patient.
 Therefore, continue to grow and hone your skills and knowledge by participating in continuing education opportunities.

 Another good option to maintain your proficiency and learn new techniques is to find a mentor and/or shadow other peers that do what you’d like to know.
 Finally, refrain from becoming complacent in your role.
 New technology and techniques are being discovered, so it is vital to your career development to keep up with these updates.